Drill4J/e2e/README.md

 ### Local storage hack

 Since all our tests are dependent on the previous steps, and we store the authorization token in local storage, we decided to disable storage cleanup before each test.

-Implementation:
-Inside the "before" hook after the login step you need to add this code
+If you were redirected to login page between tests you need to add inside the "before" hook after the login step

 ```
     Cypress.LocalStorage.clear = () => {};